ericescalante/isomorphic-post-code/README.md

 # isomorphic-post-code

 ### What's going on here?
 This little repo provides the companion code for the [isomorphic React in a PHP application](http://ericescalante.github.io/2015/06/07/isomorphic/) post.
 It contains a small node.js app and a tiny PHP app.

+I wrote the code for this post using coffeescript, I love it's simplicity and terseness (specially since I've been working on Rails for almost a year).
+As soon as react 0.14 comes out I'll do a rewrite using ES2015 (via Babel).

 ### Setup instructions
 To get started, clone this repo then cd into the `isomorphic-post-code` directory.
 You will find inside a `nodejs` folder and a `php` fodler.